AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 The interplay between a private state variable and its notes can be confusing.
 Here's a summary to aid intuition:

-A private state variable (of type `PrivateMutable`, `PrivateImmutable` or `Set`) may be declared in storage.
+A private state variable (of type `PrivateMutable`, `PrivateImmutable` or `PrivateSet`) may be declared in storage.

 Every note contains a header, which contains the contract address and storage slot of the state variable to which it is associated.
 A note is associated with a private state variable if the storage slot of the private state variable matches the storage slot contained in the note's header.
 The header provides information that helps the user interpret the note's data.

-Management of the header is abstracted-away from developers who use the `PrivateImmutable`, `PrivateMutable` and `Set` types.
+Management of the header is abstracted-away from developers who use the `PrivateImmutable`, `PrivateMutable` and `PrivateSet` types.

 A private state variable points to one or many notes (depending on the type).
 The note(s) are all valid private state if the note(s) haven't yet been nullified.